-private sphere, moreover, hinder women's ability to leave abusive situations or seek justice.
-91 Women's access to justice is extremely low in the context of a lack of formal legal services providers and the existence of tensions between informal and formal justice systems.
+Women's access to justice is extremely low in the context of a lack of formal legal service providers and the existence of tensions between informal and formal justice systems.
 Survivors of violence are hesitant to report due to community blame and stigmatization.
-Women furthermore identified early marriage for girls around the age of sixteen as a key protection threat driven by the lack of economic conditions, over-crowded shelters, and low standards of living.92

-Trafficking: As identified by the Protection Sector in 2015, human trafficking of women and girls in particular for domestic servitude, sexual exploitation, and forced marriage remains a major threat.
-93 Although camp leaders report systems such as registration of movement and the use of informal networks to trace the location of victims of human trafficking, women reported being unaware of services for survivors of trafficking, or of how to support persons at risk of trafficking.
-4 Women and girls are furthermore particularly vulnerable to trafficking by means of fraud or deception, particularly from people claiming to arrange a traditional marriage with Kachin people on the China side of the border.
-95

-Decision-making and representation: Women have limited access to decision-making structures in camps, and restrictions on their participation in public life.
-96 Women's participation in camp management committees continues to be very limited, and only a few functioning women's groups in camps exist.97

-Safety98: In discussions with women, they identified their common worries were the lack of fencing and barriers surrounding the camps with soldiers, drug users or strangers easily coming into the camp.
-Limited water leads to women and girls showering openly in nearby streams which are used by men and the host community.
-Women and girls have to walk far to collect water, these are especially key concerns for girls and unmarried and widowed women.
-The lack of lighting is another safety concern with there being limited or no lighting at night, on the way to latrines, inside latrines and between shelters.
+Women furthermore identified child marriage for girls around the age of sixteen as a key protection threat driven by the lack of economic conditions, over-crowded shelters, and low standards of living.
+96 TRAFFICKING As identified by the protection sector in 2015, human trafficking of women and girls in particular for domestic servitude, sexual exploitation, and forced marriage remains a major threat.
+97 Although camp leaders report systems such as registration of movement and the use of informal networks to trace the location of victims of human trafficking, women reported being unaware of services for survivors of trafficking, or of how to support persons at risk of trafficking.
+98 Women and girls are furthermore particularly vulnerable to trafficking by means of fraud or deception, particularly from people claiming to arrange a traditional marriage with Kachin people on the china side of the border.
+99 DECISION- MAKING AND REPRESENTATION Women have limited access to decision-making structures in camps, and restrictions on their participation in public life.
+100 Women's participation in camp management committees continues to be very limited, and only a few functioning women's groups in camps exist.
+101 SAFETY In discussions with women, they identified their common worries were the lack of fencing and barriers surrounding the camps with soldiers, drug users or strangers easily coming into the camp.
+Key concerns for girls and unmarried and widowed women were related to limited water resources that leads to women and girls bathing openly in nearby streams which are also used by men and the host community.
+Women and girls also have to walk far to collect water.
+The lack of lighting is another safety concern with there being limited or no lighting at night on the way to latrines, inside latrines and between shelters.
 Latrines are typically not gender separated.
 Firewood collection has its unique set of dangers, with women and girls walking distances of over four hours to collect firewood.
 They risk being driven out of forested areas by perceived owners as well as seeing soldiers or drug users.
 Additionally, women and girls have no privacy in the home due to the size of shelter, overcrowding, living in a one shared room, and thin walls between shelters.
 This has especially become more of a concern as young girls are reaching adolescence.